molpopgen/fwdpy11/doc/pages/mutation.rst

     ConstantS(beg=0, end=1, weight=1, s=-0.01, h=0.25, scaling=1)

-The attribute names tested above are inherited from :class:`fwdpy11.Region`.

 Note that the constructor parameters for these classes often have default values--see the specific class documentation for details.